 Dr. Safai served as the Chief of Dermatology Service and Director of its research program at MSKCC for over 19 years.
 He was promoted to the rank of Professor at Cornell Medical College in 1984, and member of MSKCC in 1985.

 In 1993, Dr. Safai accepted the position of Professor and Chairman of the Dermatology Department at New York Medical College where he has been involved with the education and training of dermatology residents and medical students ever since.
-Dr. Safai designed a well-defined curriculum, and focused on standardizing the training program to meet the requirements of the Residency Review Committee.
+Dr. Safai designed a well-defined curriculum, and focused on standardizing the training program to meet ACGME’s requirements.
 He further expanded the program to include new management and therapeutic modalities for patient-care and dermatology training.

 Dr. Safai is a practicing Dermatologist and his research is currently devoted to skin malignancies and stem cells of the skin.